Skip to content

 5. CGOLDENWALL Portable Emergency Eye Wash Station Kit — Best budget wall kit for labs and small shops

-Wall-mounted kit · CNA 780 · Labs and shops without plumbed access · ~$27
+Wall-mounted kit · CNA 780 · Labs and shops without plumbed access · ~the listed price

 The best cheap eyewash station for spreading coverage across a facility is the CGOLDENWALL Portable Emergency Eye Wash Station Kit (model CNA 780).
-At about $27 it is the cheapest mount-and-forget unit in the ranking, aimed at labs and shops without plumbed eyewash access — the storage room with one acid bottle, the maintenance closet, the teaching lab bench.
+At about the listed price it is the cheapest mount-and-forget unit in the ranking, aimed at labs and shops without plumbed eyewash access — the storage room with one acid bottle, the maintenance closet, the teaching lab bench.
 The honest framing: at this price you are buying hazard-point presence, not performance.
 It flushes first seconds, not fifteen minutes, and facilities whose chemistry requires a compliant unit need a gravity-fed tank like the Frifreego 8-gallon or a plumbed fixture — the decision tree is in our Z358.1 explainer.
 As the cheap second layer that makes the first minute better everywhere, it earns its bracket space, alongside a stocked first aid cabinet.

 → Read our full CGOLDENWALL Portable Eyewash Station review · Browse the Eyewash Stations & Eye Wash collection